BESTenergytrade/simply/doc/source/matching_strategies.rst

 Methods to Enter Grid Fee Matrix
 --------------------------------

-There are two primary methods to input a grid fee matrix into the Simply Simulation:
+There are two methods to define a grid fee matrix for the simply simulation:

 1. Providing a Complete Grid Fee Matrix
 2. Building a Grid Fee Matrix from Configuration Files